lskatz/Kalamari/paper/paper.md

 In single isolate WGS samples, one might want to perform a quality check to ensure that the sample is not contaminated and is virtually 100% of the target organism.
 In metagenomic samples, one might want to confirm that all reads confidently match a reference taxonomy database.

-While other databases exist such as RefSeq [@o2016reference] or The Genome Taxonomy Database (GTDB) [@parks2022gtdb], which due to their being so comprehensive, they become disadvantageous for our specific purposes: 1) The databases become too large and slower to query and 2) The results suffer in sensitivity to species [@nasko2018refseq] and thus become less informative for pathogen surveillance.
+Other databases exist such as RefSeq [@o2016reference] or The Genome Taxonomy Database (GTDB) [@parks2022gtdb], but due to their so comprehensive nature, they are disadvantageous for our specific purposes.
+The disadvantages include 1) The databases become too large and slower to query and 2) The results suffer in sensitivity to species [@nasko2018refseq], and thus become less informative for pathogen surveillance.

 Therefore, we sought to find representative genomes of relevant pathogens, their hosts in case of a foodborne infection, and genomes of common contaminants.
 These genomes can be used for contamination detection and for metagenomic analysis.